idra-lab/idra-lab.github.io/content/post/icra2025awards/index.md

 ---

 ## Awards at ICRA 2025
-IDRA recieved few awards and research recognition at the 41st edition ICRA conference, held in Atlanta (US) in the days 18-23 May 2025.
+IDRA recieved few awards and research recognition at the 41st edition of [ICRA](https://2025.ieee-icra.org/), held in Atlanta (USA) in the days 18-23 May 2025.

 <!--more-->